R/geostan_fit-methods.R

 Not used

-For auto-normal models (CAR and SAR models with Gaussian likelihood only); if trend = TRUE
+For auto-normal models (CAR and SAR models with Gaussian likelihood only); if trend = FALSE

-, the fitted values will include the implicit spatial trend term.
-The implicit spatial trend is Trend = rho * C %*% (Y - Mu)
+, the fitted values will not include the implicit spatial trend term.
+Rather, the fitted values will equal Mu

 .